Teaching your kids to code can seem intimidating, especially if you’re not familiar with coding yourself.

 Best Programmable Robots to Teach Kids Code

-There are a number of toys and games specifically designed to teach kids how to code in a fun & creative way!
-Many integrate with an app that interacts with the toy.
-The process is intuitive, straightforward, and (most importantly) fun!
+There are plenty of robot toys designed to teach kids how to code in a fun and creative way!

 Here are just a few of our recommendations for the robots you can code.